EMGuyant/inquisitive-nature/_posts/2022-10-11-power-bi-iterators.md

 <br>

-## Overview
+## Review
 In order to facilitate analysis and visualization in Power BI a data model must first be created.
 The data model consists of individual data tables, relationships, and calculations.
 Calculations come in the form of either calculated columns or measures.

-Check out [Power BI Fundaments: Part 1 - Row Context](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link} for key differences between calculated columns and measures.
+Check out [Power BI Fundamentals: Part 1 - Row Context](https://ethanguyant.com/blog/2022-09-28-power-bi-row-context/){: .post__link} for key differences between calculated columns and measures.

 The evaluation context limits the values in the current scope when Power BI evaluates a DAX expression.
 There are two types of evaluation context, filter and row, that can be active during the evaluation of a DAX expression.